Marine Corps Brevet Medal: Brevet promotions

 Award of the medal was approved for twenty-three men, three of whom died before they could receive this award.
 Of the twenty recipients, three were holders of both the Marine Corps Brevet Medal and the Medal of Honor.

 Description and symbolism

-The Marine Corps Brevet Medal was considered to be the equivalent of the Navy Cross, although in precedence it ranks just behind the Medal of Honor.
+The Marine Corps Brevet Medal was considered to be the equivalent of the Navy Cross, thus in precedence it ranks just behind the Medal of Honor.
 Recipients of the medal had received field commissions as Marine Corps officers, under combat conditions, and had performed feats of distinction and gallant service.
 Initially, the Brevet Medal ranked behind the Navy Distinguished Service Medal and was issued to 23 active, retired, and discharged Marine Corps personnel.

 The medal was designed by Sergeant Joseph Alfred Burnett and contained a ribbon, in USMC scarlet, closely resembling the blue-and-white starred pattern of the Medal of Honor.
 No attached devices for the Brevet Medal were authorized.